Convergence of Dynamics on Inductive Systems of Banach Spaces: Soft inductive limits

 \begin{defin} A {\bf soft inductive system} of Banach spaces over a directed set $(N,\leq)$ is a tuple $(E,j)$, where $E= \set{E_n}_{n\in N}$ is a family of Banach spaces and where $j= \set{\j nm}_{n\geq m}$ is a collection of linear contractions such that

 \end{defin}

 Standard inductive systems of Banach spaces are soft inductive systems with the additional property that $\j nl = \j nm \j ml$.
 These will be called {\bf strict} to emphasize that they are a special case.
-Under these assumptions the usual construction of the limit space as a completion of the union fails and the universal property of the limit space becomes meaningless.
+Under these assumptions, the usual construction of the limit space as a completion of the union fails, and the limit space's universal property becomes meaningless.
 In fact, the latter can be replaced by an asymptotic version much in the same way as \eqref{eq:soft_inductive_sys} is an asymptotic version of \eqref{eq:strict}.
-The way of constructing the limit space via equivalence classes of \jt-convergent nets will however still be possible by the same arguments.
-In fact, we will not have to change a single word in the proofs presented in \cref{sec:strict} as the directly apply to this generalized setting.
+The way of constructing the limit space via equivalence classes of \jt-convergent nets will, however, still be possible by the same arguments.
+In fact, we will not have to change a single word in the proofs presented in \cref{sec:strict} as they directly apply to this generalized setting.